Roles & Responsibilities

 - Completing the FROI online.
 An email will be sent to supervisors when an employee submits an incident.
 The supervisor can then reply with any comments or concerns.

-- Updating the employee's work status (i.e., lost work time, return to work restrictions, inability to accommodate restrictions, etc.).
+- Updating the employee's work status (e.g., lost work time, return to work restrictions, inability to accommodate restrictions).

 - Informing the injured/ill employee that they must bring Work Status Report form to you, in person if physically possible, within one business day for each medical visit (physician, specialist or physician's assistant).
 Reviewing the employee's Work Status Report (WSR), comparing any restrictions with the employee's daily work duties.
 (Work Status Reports will be given by the physician to the employee.)
 Whenever possible, we ask you temporarily accommodate healing period restrictions with modified duty work even if it is for only a partial day.
 The employee will confirm temporary job situations with the supervisor before returning to work.
 Employees who do not submit a WSR after a scheduled physician appointment should not be allowed to work until you have received the most up to date form and its critical return to work information.

-- Serves as point of contact for new supervisors or individuals new to the process for questions regarding filing a FROI and tracking lost and restricted time.
+- Serves as point of contact for new supervisors or individuals new to the process for questions regarding filing the FROI and tracking lost and restricted time.